Emergency Dentist Rocky Hill

 Why Choose Dental Essentials of Rocky Hill for Emergency Dental Care?

-• Wide Array of Restorative Treatments
+- Wide Array of Restorative Treatments

 How We Treat Dental Emergencies

-• Emergency exam: As soon as you arrive, a team member will bring you to one of our operatories so that a dentist can meet with you and perform an emergency exam.
+- Emergency exam: As soon as you arrive, a team member will bring you to one of our operatories so that a dentist can meet with you and perform an emergency exam.
 If needed, we may also capture digital X-rays in case the cause and location of your symptoms cannot be easily identified.

-• Reviewing our findings: Once we have helped you stabilize and gotten you out of pain, our team will provide a recommended treatment plan to handle your emergency, prevent symptoms from coming back, and get your oral health back to normal.
-We will always break down your estimated costs and expected timeline so you’re never caught by surprise and can make an informed decision about your care.
+- Reviewing our findings: Once we have helped you stabilize and gotten you out of pain, our team will provide a recommended treatment plan to handle your emergency, prevent symptoms from coming back, and get your oral health back to normal.
+We will always break down your estimated costs and expected timeline so you’re never taken by surprise and can make an informed decision about your care.

-• Giving you the care you need: The most common treatments we recommend for dental emergencies include dental fillings, crowns, root canal therapy, and extractions, but other services may be suggested if appropriate.
+- Giving you the care you need: The most common treatments we recommend for dental emergencies include dental fillings, crowns, root canal therapy, and extractions, but other services may be suggested, if appropriate.

 The Most Common Dental Emergencies

 Dental emergencies come in many forms, all of which have varying symptoms that can be alarming.
-Knowing is half the battle in any dental emergency, which is why it’s always a good idea to educate yourself on what constitutes as one ahead of time.
+Knowing is half the battle in any dental emergency, which is why it’s always a good idea to educate yourself on what constitutes one ahead of time.
 From there, you can call our office, get scheduled, protect your teeth from further damage, and ease any pain you might be experiencing related to these common oral health issues.

 Understanding the Cost of Dental Emergencies